core-wg/resource-directory/draft-ietf-core-resource-directory.md

 CoRE Resource Directory (RD) is used to provide the LWM2M Registration interface.

-LWM2M does not provide for registration domains and does not currently use the rd-group or rd-lookup interfaces.
+LWM2M does not provide for registration sectors and does not currently use the rd-group or rd-lookup interfaces.

 The LWM2M specification describes a set of interfaces and a resource model used between a LWM2M device and an LWM2M server.
 Other interfaces, proxies, and applications are currently out of scope for LWM2M.